Jorimaru/Computer-Graphics-from-Scratch/README.md

-# Computer-Graphics-from-Scratch
+# Computer Graphics from Scratch

-A follow-along implementation of the resterizer from the book "Computer Graphics from Scratch" by Gabriel Gambetta, published by No Starch Press.
+A follow-along implementation of the rasterizer from the book "Computer Graphics from Scratch" by Gabriel Gambetta, published by No Starch Press.